-Since electrical accidents are not common, you will need a Los Angeles personal injury attorney with extensive experience in handling injury claims in these type of accidents.
+Since electrical accidents are not common, you will need a Los Angeles personal injury attorney with extensive experience in handling injury claims in these types of accidents.
 Our law firm understands how to investigate and litigate complex lawsuits.

 If you or a family member have suffered an electrical injury, you could be eligible for monetary compensation for your losses.
-Depending on the specific circumstances of your injury, our lawyers will identify all potential liable parties.
+Depending on the specific circumstances of your injury, our lawyers will identify all potentially liable parties.

-This could include the manufacturer of a product, owner of the property where the injury occurred, and others.
+This could include the manufacturer of a product, the owner of the property where the injury occurred, and others.

 How do Electrocutions Happen?

 For people in a workplace, an electrical accident can be due to an unsafe working condition or defective tools.
-For individuals working on different construction sites, the risk of being injured due to an electrical accident are more apparent.
+For individuals working on different construction sites, the risk of being injured due to an electrical accident is more apparent.

 In many cases, workers are traumatized due to bad quality products, tools that were not properly installed, and sheer negligence of employers.

-A faulty installation of a product could also cause an electrocution.
+A faulty installation of a product could also cause electrocution.
 In electrical injury cases, multiple parties could be held liable.
 These include electrical part manufacturers, building owners, and others.